alainassaf/cleanup-reboot/README.md

     None.

 OUTPUTS<br>
     None.
-The script will generate an report via email of any servers that are not servicing users.
+(Optional - The script will generate an report via email of any servers that are not servicing users.)

-NOTES
+NOTES<pre>
     NAME: cleanup-reboot.ps1
     VERSION: 1.02
     CHANGE LOG - Version - When - What - Who
     1.00 - 12/12/2016 - Initial script - Alain Assaf
     1.01 - 1/03/2017 - Added test to check RDP, ICA, and Session Reliability ports before setting LogOnMode to reboot - Alain Assaf
     1.02 - 1/04/2017 - Added lines to check server load.
 If server has no users and a load higher than 3500, then change LogOnMode                              to reboot - Alain Assaf
     AUTHOR: Alain Assaf
-        LASTEDIT: January 04, 2017
+    LASTEDIT: January 04, 2017</pre>

     -------------------------- EXAMPLE 1 --------------------------